plausible/website/_posts/2020-06-08-consent-required-web-analytics-gdpr-and-is-google-analytics-compliant.md

 ---
 layout: post
-title: "Consent required: Web Analytics, GDPR and is Google Analytics compliant? "
+title: "Web Analytics, GDPR and is Google Analytics compliant? "
 description: Here's a look at the meaning of GDPR, how it impacts web analytics and steps you need to take to make Google Analytics GDPR compliant.
 slug: google-analytics-gdpr